Mkejriwal270/K8s-EKS-QuickStart/index.md

 | t2.small worker nodes      | 2              |
 | NAT Gateway (For new VPCs) | 1              |

-Once your IAM user is configured, you will have to generate programmatic access key for the user so that it can be used by GitHub Actions to access your AWS account.
+Once your IAM user is configured, you will have to generate a programmatic access key for the user with which GitHub Actions can access your AWS account.
 Follow the instructions [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) and save the credentials for the next steps.

 Optionally, if you want to use an existing AWS account with already configured VPCs, subnets and other networking components, you can take a note of your **VPC ID, Subnet IDs (public and private, if any) and the region where these resources are set up.** You will still need an IAM user and the access key for provisioning the cluster and deploying the application.